Moria: The Dwarven City

-Moria: The Dwarven City is a 1984 fantasy role-playing game supplement published by Iron Crown Enterprises for Middle-earth Role Playing.
+Moria: The Dwarven City is a 1984 fantasy tabletop role-playing game supplement published by Iron Crown Enterprises for Middle-earth Role Playing.

 Contents

 Moria is a supplement that details the dwarf city of Moria and its inhabitants.

 Reception

 Andy Blakeman reviewed Moria for Imagine magazine, and stated that "Although there is a lot of interesting detail, I fear that disappointment is in store for those who buy this module because Moria is the classic dungeon adventure.
 I'm sorry, but It isn't."